Moesif/moesifapi-csharp/README.md

 Create or update a user profile in Moesif.
 The metadata field can be any customer demographic or other info you want to store.
-Only the `userId` field is required.
+Only the `UserId` field is required.
 For details, visit the [C# API Reference](https://www.moesif.com/docs/api?csharp#update-a-user).

 ```csharp